 Sometimes things don’t go as planned when you are travelling and then you are forced to improvise.
 That is the beauty of travel, specifically solo travel.
 It puts you in these difficult situations and then urges you to find a solution.
 What I have realized is that the situations are difficult only if we don’t put our heart and soul into it.
-Mallorca, Spain was not there initially on my itinerary.
+Mallorca (Majorca), Spain was not there initially on my itinerary.
 To tell you the truth, I had never even heard of the place until last year.
 So, when my initial draft itinerary was ready, I sent it over to my friend, who is an avid traveller as well.
 He was the one who suggested Mallorca (and Prague) to me.
 I was immediately hooked after seeing the pictures and decided to see as much of Mallorca in 2 days.
 I am glad that I decided to take his suggestion and I present my 2 day itinerary to Mallorca.

 Table Of Contents